 How can you optimize your blog for mobile users?

 - Your mobile readers have a smaller screen and a shorter attention span.
-Mobile users are usually looking for direct, too the point answers.
+Ideally, these users are looking for direct, to the point answers.
 Therefore, a long, fancy exordium might be quite off-putting for them.

 To improve the readability of your blog: